 Toronto Premium Outlets

-Designed as an outdoor outlet mall, Toronto Premium Outlets is a shopping reprieve from the big city, with tree-lined walking paths leading to storefronts and benches for those much-needed rests between splurges.
-There are indoor shopping areas as well, plus an indoor food court with more than ten different eateries.
-Devoted shoppers can sign up for the mall’s VIP club, where you’ll get exclusive and early access to the best discounts and deals.
+Toronto Premium Outlets is a shopping reprieve from the big city, with tree-lined walking paths leading to storefronts and benches for those much-needed rests between splurges.
+There are indoor shopping areas as well, plus an indoor food court with several different eateries.
+Devoted shoppers can sign up for the mall’s VIP club for exclusive and early access to the best discounts and deals.

 Set on the southern edge of Halton Hills, Toronto Premium Outlets is easily accessible along Highway 401.
 It’s about 50 km from both the cities of Hamilton to the south and Toronto to the east.